-Rarely was there a good fit for a ticketing system made for support, to work against several teams that were mostly dealing with internal team-to-team ticketing.
+Rarely was there a good fit for a ticketing system to work against several teams in order to support internal team-to-team ticketing.

-And they were all doing it for the same reason, it was too heavy and negative to the productivity, wasting valuable time, when they were forced to use a ticketing processes outside of their natural habitat on Slack.
+They all shared the same reason for doing it like this - it was too heavy and negative to the productivity, wasting valuable time, when they were forced to use a ticketing process outside of their natural habitat on Slack.

 All teams were already on Slack, why force them to start communicating and dealing with cases somewhere else?

-Why force users to adopt to a product when it should be the product who adopts to the users.
-It was simply the wrong way of doing it and the only solution we saw was to build a solution that provided a Slack first ticketing process.
+Why force users to adapt to a product when it should be the product who adopts to the users.
+It was simply the wrong way of attacking the problem.

 Every Slack user can easily filter among their tickets, all inside of Slack, to see what the status is, who is assigned on it and the latest progress.
 Responders have a flexible way of filtering tickets with an overview of what tickets that need attention and the status of their current active tickets.